subhojit777/imag/doc/src/04020-module-mails.md

 The CLI of the imag-mail module is planned as follows:

-    imag mail track <path> [opts...]  # track a new mail, mail file passed as path imag mail scan <path> [opts...]   # scan a maildir and track all untracked mails imag mail box <name|path>         # work with the mailbox specified by <name|path>, name mappings from config imag mail list <args...>          # list mails in a given mailbox for a given account or the default account imag mail show <args...>          # open new mails in the pager imag mail thread list <args...>   # list mails from a thread imag mail thread show <args...>   # open new mails from a thread in the pager or call a script with them imag mail new <args...>           # craft a new mail and safe it in the <outgoing> folder imag mail send <args...>          # send emails from the outgoing folder, optionally also move them to archice boxes imag mail mv <srcbox> <dstbox>    # move a mail (or thread) from one mailbox to another
+    imag mail track <path> [opts...]        # track a new mail, mail file passed as path imag mail scan <path> [opts...]         # scan a maildir and track all untracked mails imag mail box <name|path>               # work with the mailbox specified by <name|path>, name mappings from config imag mail list <args...>                # list mails in a given mailbox for a given account or the default account imag mail show <args...>                # open new mails in the pager imag mail thread list <args...>         # list mails from a thread imag mail thread show <args...>         # open new mails from a thread in the pager or call a script with them imag mail new <args...>                 # craft a new mail and safe it in the <outgoing> folder imag mail compose <args...>             # same as 'new' imag mail send <args...>                # send emails from the outgoing folder, optionally also move them to archive boxes imag mail mv <src mail> <dstbox>        # move a mail to another mailbox imag mail mv thread <src mail> <dstbox> # move the thread of the mail to another mailbox imag mail find <args...>                # search for a mail (by header field (msgid, from, to, cc, subject, date, date-range), body, ...)